-The Prospect Park CSA, founded in 2011, partners with Windflower Farms, a family-owned, organic farm in upstate New York, run by farmers Ted and Jan Blomgren along with their son and staff.
+The Prospect Park CSA, founded in 2011, partners with Windflower Farms, a family-owned, organic farm in upstate New York.
+The farm is run by Ted and Jan Blomgren, their son Nate, and a small dedicated staff.

-The CSA is entirely volunteer-run.
-Every CSA household pitches in by committing to one or two distribution work shifts per season, depending on whether they have a full or half share.
-A core group of volunteer organizers handles registration, communication, logistics, distribution, and events.
+The CSA is 100% volunteer-run.
+Every member pitches in by committing to one or two short work shifts per season (one for a half share, two for a full share).
+A “core group” of volunteer organizers manage registration, communication, logistics, and events.

 SUMMER VS. WINTER SHARES

 In addition to weekly shares during the regular growing season (June through October), PPkCSA and Windflower Farms offer a monthly winter share.
 The winter share is distributed one Saturday per month (November through February) and consists of a one-bushel box of hardy greens, root or storage vegetables, autumn fruits, cider, preserves, and more.
-Optional shares can be added to the winter share, including eggs, maple products, and more.
+Optional shares in the winter include eggs and maple products.

 WHY JOIN OUR CSA?

 As a Prospect Park CSA member, you’ll eat locally, seasonally and ultra-fresh.
-You’ll learn more about how your food is grown and get new recipes and cooking demos.
+You’ll learn about how your food is grown and get recipes and storage tips.
+You’ll be invited to the annual Windflower Farm Potluck Open House—a magical weekend of farm tours, swimming holes, and friendly guitar-picking around the campfire every August.
 You’ll be part of a community of neighbors with a common interest in food and sustainability.
-And averaged out over the course of the season, you’ll pay less per week than you’d pay for comparable quality produce at the supermarket.
-You’ll also be invited to the annual Windflower Farm open house and camp-out in August: a magical weekend of farm tours, swimming holes, live music and new friends.
+And you’ll pay far less per week (averaged over the season) than you would for comparable produce at a supermarket.

-But becoming part of a CSA means more than just saving money, meeting your neighbors, and eating tomatoes that actually taste like tomatoes.
-It also means joining the food justice and sustainability movements.
+Joining a CSA also means being part of the food justice and sustainability movements.
 Industrial agriculture and factory farming are poisoning us and our planet, and for every dollar consumers spend on food in retail food stores and restaurants, farmers gets on average only 7.8 cents.
-Joining a CSA means fighting back by supporting an alternative model that prioritizes human health, environmental conservation, and small-scale farmers.
+Becoming a CSA member means fighting back by supporting an alternative model that prioritizes human health, environmental conservation, and small-scale farmers.